Achievable logoAchievable logo

 1. Somatostatin: It is secreted by the delta cells of the pancreas.
 It inhibits the secretion of both insulin and glucagon.

-2. Renin - angiotensin - aldosterone system (RAA): Renin is an enzyme that cleaves angiotensinogen to angiotensin I, which in turn is cleaved by angiotensin converting enzyme or ACE to angiotensin II.
-ACE is present in the vascular endothelium of the lungs and brain, heart etc. Further breakdown produces angiotensins III and IV.
-Angiotensin II, III and IV stimulate aldosterone secretion and vasoconstriction, while angiotensin II is more potent for vasoconstriction.
+2. Renin - angiotensin - aldosterone system (RAA): Renin is an enzyme that cleaves angiotensinogen to angiotensin I. Angiotensin I is then cleaved by angiotensin-converting enzyme (ACE) to angiotensin II.
+ACE is present in the vascular endothelium of the lungs, brain, heart, etc. Further breakdown produces angiotensins III and IV.
+Angiotensin II, III, and IV stimulate aldosterone secretion and vasoconstriction, with angiotensin II being the most potent vasoconstrictor.

 Angiotensin II functions